Dot gov

 Using Summer EBT

 Your Summer EBT benefits can be used wherever FoodShare benefits are accepted.
-This includes grocery stores, convenience stores, some farmers markets, and some online retailers.
-You can use the benefits to buy certain food items, including:
+This includes most grocery stores, many convenience stores, some farmers markets, and certain online retailers.
+You can use the benefits to buy food items, including:

 • Bread and cereals